LyzrCore/lyzr-automata/README.md

     role="text util agent",
 )

-# use our prebuilt linkedin post tool
+# Use prebuilt linkedin post tool
 # You can create your own custom tools with our base Tool class

 linkedin_post_tool = linkedin_image_text_post_tool(